5jt/jazz.q/docs/index.md

 If your work with datasets requires you from time to time to clean up data, you might find nimble, agile q a helpful tool for the job.

+You can [comment on this article](https://community.kx.com/t5/General/All-that-jazz-The-librarian-s-song/td-p/12443) in the KX Community.

 ## `jazz.q`